reacton-js/creaton/README.md

 <my-content></my-content>
 ```

-Add a *"click"* event handler for this menu:
+Add a *"click"* event handler for this menu at the end of the script:

 ```js
 // add a "click" event handler to the NAV element